-If you’re planning to show a small breed mountain and moorland (M&M) pony in the ring this season, you need to know how to create the best possible picture in the ring and stand out from the crowd.
-The following judges’ tips will ensure you make an instant impact and help you avoid unnecessary mistakes.
+If you’re planning to show a small breed mountain and moorland (M&M) pony in the ring this season, you need to know how to create the best possible picture and present your pony to the very highest standard.

 - Shetland ponies come from the Shetland Isles off the northern tip of Scotland